 If you can’t find someone to help build your personal branding portfolio, consider hiring a model or someone who is similar to your ideal client and set up a styled shoot.
 Create an image of your ideal client using props that your ideal client would use.
 Don’t skimp on the details!

 When you do meet with a potential client, help them see exactly what they need and then offer it to them.

+Get to know your client well enough to know what sort of photography package would help them most to reach their goals.
 Offer multiple packages and session styles catered to different needs.
 For example, if you’re targeting a blogger or instagram influencer, they likely need a large volume of updated photos on a regular basis.
-For them, consider creating a subscription offer if they sign up for quarterly sessions and give them a customized rate.
-Get to know your client well enough to know what sort of photography package would help them most to reach their goals.
+Consider creating a subscription offer if they sign up for quarterly sessions and give them a customized rate.
+This is a great way to get reliable income from your photography business.

 Once you identify your ideal client as specifically as possible, build a strong portfolio, devote ample time to marketing, and get to know each potential client’s needs, you’ll be well on your way to landing personal branding clients and helping them tell their unique story.
 After all, there are plenty of businesses, entrepreneurs, and influencers out there looking for exactly what you can provide them.
 You just need to search for them, and be ready to provide them amazing work when you find them!

 Here are some more resources: